 7:30 - 10:00 P.M.
 Opening General Session.
-Student rep from each candidate school will deliver a two-minute
+Student rep from each candidate school, nominator, and second will deliver a combined two minute and thirty second speech introduction to the school's candidacy during this session.

-Day 2 - April 8, 2024
+Day 2 - March 30, 2025